Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Preliminaries and definitions

-With $M$ being the CMDP to be solved, this paper takes a model-based approach in which an approximate model $\hat{M} = \langle \mathcal{S}, \mathcal{A}, \hat{P}, \hat{r}, \hat{c}, d', \gamma \rangle$ is continually improved by sampling from $M$, with hat-notations emphasising the model and its components are estimated by the sample mean, and where a potentially lower budget $d' \leq d$ is used when the model is induced over a subset of the full CMDP (see Section \ref{sec: inducedCMDP}).
-For states that have not yet been visited frequently, we use the robust Markov decision process framework, which formulates an uncertainty set (or ambiguity set), $\mathcal{P}$, as the set of transition dynamics models consistent with the samples from (or prior knowledge on) the true but unknown transition dynamics, $P^*$.
+With $M$ being the CMDP to be solved, this paper takes a model-based approach in which an approximate model $\hat{M} = \langle \mathcal{S}, \mathcal{A}, \hat{P}, \hat{r}, \hat{c}, d', \gamma \rangle$ is continually improved by sampling from $M$, with hat-notations emphasising the model and its components are estimated by the sample mean, and where a potentially lower budget $d'$, $c_{\text{max}} \leq d' \leq d$, is used when the model is induced over a subset of the full CMDP (see Section \ref{sec: inducedCMDP}), where the relation with $c_{\text{max}}$ is an assumption of the algorithmic approach to ensure at least one action can be performed before potentially exceeding $d'$.
+For states that have not yet been visited frequently, we formulate an uncertainty set (or ambiguity set), $\mathcal{P}$, as the set of transition dynamics models consistent with the samples from (or prior knowledge on) the true but unknown transition dynamics, $P^{*}$.
 For example, one can define a confidence interval around $\hat{P}_{s,a}$, the estimated (also called ``nominal'') transition dynamics model, with a budget $\psi_{s,a}$ for state-action pair $(s,a)$:

+Within the states that have not been frequently visited yet, the uncertainty set is then used to optimise the constraints robustly, that is, with $\max_{P \in \mathcal{P}} \hat{C}_{\pi}(s_t) \leq d$, where $\hat{C}_{\pi}$ indicates the estimate of the expected asymptotic constraint-cost, with more precise definitions and notations to follow.